-- Surveys will be automatically activated for all classes except those within the Schools of Medicine and Pharmacy.
+Surveys will be automatically activated for all classes except those within the School of Medicine.
 Decisions about whether a course or instructor* can be opted-out of the survey process are made at the administrative level in some schools.
 In others, instructors will be granted access to opt-out of the survey process.
 More information can be found on our faculty information page.

 - Instructors may select questions from a question library and/or add custom questions.

 - All surveys are administered online.
 Students receive emails to their Pitt email address with a link to the survey.
 Survey links are also accessible through My Pitt and Canvas.

 - Surveys take place during the last three weeks of classes during fall and spring terms.
 Summer surveys are administered based on summer term/session schedules.** Schools are able to set their own survey period dates.

 - Only results from OMET administered surveys will be reported to instructors and administrators by OMET.

 - Automated emails are sent to faculty and students throughout the term with information about the survey process.